CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment6.md

 * Commit the pipeline with the initial model, then improve the model and trigger the pipeline again.
 Finally, trigger the pipeline, with a model that is worse to demo that the deployment only happens if model is improved.

+## Video Recording

+In addition to submitting your code to the course repo, submit a short screen recording to Canvas.
+Do not commit the video file to Git.

+In the recording, walk through your submission and explain what each major part does.
+Show your pipeline configuration, training stage, validation/testing stage, deployment decision logic, and the pipeline runs that demonstrate both an improved model deployment and a worse model not being deployed.

+The goal is not video production quality.
+The goal is to show that you understand the work you submitted and can explain the choices in your own words.

 ## Submission

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.